-At With Music in Mind our mission is to provide a service for those most vulnerable people who can easily slip through the net, or those who want to access a supportive, fun, integrative group with benefits for their wellbeing.
+At With Music in Mind our mission is to provide a service for those in need of support from the community they live in, and those who want to access a supportive, fun, integrative group with benefits for their wellbeing.

-Our singing groups will enable people to get together to sing, socialise and have fun whilst forming new friendships and gaining confidence through peer support.
-The groups will include, for example, older people with dementia or at risk of falls, people with worsening sight problems or those with emotional needs.
+Our singing groups enable people to get together to sing, socialise and have fun whilst forming new friendships and gaining confidence through peer support.
+The groups include, for example, people living with dementia, carers, people with diagnoses such as Parkinson’s disease and epilepsy, people with worsening sight problems or those with emotional needs.
 However, ANYONE over the age of 50 is welcome!

 With Music in Mind is a Community Interest Company, so any funds raised will go directly into service provision for the benefit of these communities.

 Dr Sarah Miles, Founder